Probate Q&A Series

 • List of potential heirs and known creditors.

 This call sets the foundation for a smooth probate process.
-You’ll leave with a clear understanding of timeline, cost, and responsibilities.
+You’ll leave with a clearer understanding of likely timeline, cost, and responsibilities.

 2. Key Takeaways